After years of research, experts uncovered that there is a link between Down syndrome and Alzheimer’s disease.

 Currently, there is no approved cure for AD.
 However, there are some medications and alternative treatments like therapies and natural remedies that a person can try to treat some symptoms as well as slow or stabilize the decline in thinking abilities and memory for a while.

-It is important to consult a physician before starting any treatment regimen to ensure it is best suited for the sick person.
+It is important to consult a physician before starting any treatment regimen to ensure it is best suited for the weak person.

 Support services for people with Down syndrome and Alzheimer’s disease also exist.
 They help affected individuals and their families or carers live well with the conditions.